BOOK NOW

 But if it doesn’t correct itself, it’s likely that it’s the result of prolonged thumb or dummy-sucking, tongue thrusting, skeletal issues, jaw problems, or genetics.

-Open bites affect the appearance of your smile as they can make it look like your teeth are striking out.
+Open bites affect the appearance of your smile, as they can make it look like your teeth are sticking out.
 This malocclusion also increases the potential for excessive tooth wear, meaning you’re more prone to developing cavities or fractures in your teeth.
-You may also have issues with your speech or ability to eat,
+You may also have issues with your speech or ability to eat.

 Teeth Straightening in London